amplication/docs/docs/plugins/plugin-events/create-swagger.md

 ### outputFileName
-The file name of the swagger file, the default value is `swagger.ts`
+The file name of the swagger file.
+The default value is `swagger.ts`

 It is recommended not to change the file name unless specifically required and the impact is understood.